 In the 2019-20 Academic Year, all ISB Staff and Faculty completed the Educare Certified Course ‘Child Protection for International Schools‘.

-In the 2020-21 Academic Year, all ISB Staff and Faculty will complete the ECIS Child Protection Certification Course.
+In the 2020-21 Academic Year, all ISB Staff and Faculty completed the ECIS Child Protection Certification Course.